Looking for the best email marketing app to grow your Shopify store? Then you’re in the right place!

 Video review of the best email marketing software for Shopify

-If you’d ask us about the best email marketing app for Shopify, we’d obviously say GetResponse.
+If you’d ask me about the best email marketing app for Shopify, I’d obviously say GetResponse.

-As you’ll read later in this article, it offers robust and highly practical features that’ll help you grow your online store at a price point that’s hard to beat.
+As you’ll read later in this article, it offers robust and highly practical features that any growing online store will find useful.

-But to make sure you’re making the best decision for your business, consider checking the following unbiased review from WebsitePlanet.
+But to make sure you’re making the best decision for your business, consider checking the following unbiased review.

 Quick overview of the best email marketing for Shopify